TarikVUT/work_senior/sweb/README.md

 To launch the application, follow these steps:

-1. Download the latest ISO from the repository.
+1. Download the latest ISO from the repository [here](https://github.com/forsenior/senior-os/releases).
 2. Create a new virtual machine in your preferred virtualization software (such as VirtualBox, VMware, or QEMU).
-3. Attach the downloaded ISO to the virtual machine.
+3. Attach the downloaded ISO to the virtual machine or create a bootable USB flash drives.
 The ISO is based on a Linux distribution (Archie).
 4. Start the virtual machine.
 If the application does not launch automatically, open the terminal and run:

    ```sh